benoitc/hooks/README.md

 #### wait_for_proc application setting

-The `wait_for_proc` apllication environnement settings in the `hooks` application allows you to wait for a specific registered process (example your main application process) to be started before making the hooks available.
+The `wait_for_proc` application environment settings in the `hooks` application allows you to wait for a specific registered process (example your main application process) to be started before making the hooks available.
 It means that until the process isn`t registered the beam containing the list of hooks won't be compiled with the list of added hooks.

 #### custom start/stop functions